 NIH - 8 HOURS Team

 Meetings‡

 Other

 events

 approved

 by the PI

 or School‡

+this forms of in more an training mount

 ‡ Documentation of this form of in-person training must be maintained in the project file by the PI.
 All other training will be documented in either the Research Administration Education & Compliance training system or in Banner.